 After receiving the I-20 Certificate of Eligibility, you must attend Northeastern Junior College for at least one semester.

 Failure to report to the International Student Advisor within 15 days of the start date is a violation of your F-1 student visa status.

 Once you have your visa and are ready to travel to the U.S., you should make your travel arrangements as soon as possible.
 The closest airport is Denver International Airport (DIA), about a 2-hour drive away from Sterling.
-We will have a shuttle available to pick up students in August, and we will contact you soon concerning that date.
+We will provide a shuttle available to pick up students in August for fall semester and January for spring semester, and will contact you concerning that date.
 If your arrival date is different from the day we provide a shuttle, you will need to coordinate transportation to Sterling.

 One important fact to remember: You may enter the U.S. in initial F-1 status (meaning you are not a transfer student) up to 30 days before the program start date on your Form I-20.
 For example, if that date is August 20, 2020, you may enter the U.S. on July 21, 2020 or later.

 The last step in the visa process will be to actually enter the U.S., and it involves the inspection at the port of entry.
 You must carry your documents on your person, not in your luggage.
 If you have a connecting flight in the U.S. to DIA, you should allow plenty of time between your arrival and connecting flight.